 Overlooking the valley from Huayna Picchu

+Our first stop was a small island, where I was given an introduction to what life in Islas Uros is like and how the islands are made.
 I expected Islas Uros to be incredibly touristy, but I honestly loved my time there.
-I can’t say if my visit was a super raw one, but it felt quite authentic.
-Still, I suspect that many of the people here actually live in the town of Puno rather than the islands, but just getting the chance to learn about this island-dwelling ethnic group that moved to live in Lake Titicaca centuries ago when the Incas expanded their territory was pretty interesting.
+I can’t say if my visit was a super raw one, but it still felt quite authentic.
+Still, I suspect that many of the people here actually live in the town of Puno rather than the islands, but just getting the chance to learn about this island-dwelling ethnic group that moved to Lake Titicaca centuries ago when the Incas expanded their territory was pretty interesting.

 And onto the desert!

-My plan after soaring over the lines was to head straight to Ica, but that didn’t go to plan when I missed the bus.
-I booked another one that would leave in the afternoon, which left me with plenty of time to discover more of what Nazca has to offer.
-I visited the Cahuachi Pyramids, an ancient ceremonial center as well as Chauchilla Cemetery and Cantalloc, a series of aqueducts the Nazca people built to bring water into their dwellings.
-For more detailed information, read this post I wrote on things to do in Nazca.
+My plan after soaring over the lines was to head straight to Huacachina, but that didn’t go to plan when I missed the bus *eye roll*.
+I booked another one that would leave in the afternoon, which left me with plenty of time to discover more of what the city of Nazca has to offer and man alive!
+I’m so glad I didn’t make it in time because Nazca is AMAZING!

+Paracas is a national reserve on the coast of Peru and the hopping off spot for Islas Ballestas, a set of islands that Humboldt penguin colonies and sea lions call their home.
 On the way to the islands, there is another massive geoglyph shaped like a cactus, which sailors still use as a point of reference.

 - I would have spent more time in Puerto Maldonado.